Pony Express: Billy Tate

 Billy Tate was a 14-year-old Pony Express rider who rode the express trail in Nevada near Ruby Valley.
 During the Paiute uprising of 1860, he was chased by a band of Paiute Indians on horseback and was forced to retreat into the hills behind some big rocks, where he killed seven of his assailants in a shoot-out before being killed himself.
 His body was found riddled with arrows, but was not scalped, a sign that the Paiutes honored their enemy.

 Photo of Major Howard Egan c.
 1860s.

 Major Howard Egan

 Egan emigrated to the United States from Ireland with his parents in the early 1830s.
 While living in Massachusetts, he joined the Church of Jesus Christ of Latter Day Saints.
 He was with the pioneer party of 1847 that journeyed to the west to modern day Salt Lake City, Utah.
 At the start of the Pony Express, he was appointed Superintendent of the Division from Salt Lake City to Robert's Creek which is in present day Nevada.
-Egan filled in when others couldn't ride.
+Egan filled in when others could not ride.
 After the Pony Express, he ranched and became involved with the court system in Utah.